 Since ALDF’s founding in 1979, the status of animals in the legal system has made great strides.
-Our collaborations with other professional organizations, law firms, attorneys, nonprofits, and Student Animal Legal Defense Fund (SALDF) chapters help ensure continued progress toward greater protections for animals.
+Our collaborations with other professional organizations, law firms, attorneys, supporters, nonprofits, and Student Animal Legal Defense Fund (SALDF) chapters help ensure continued progress toward greater protections for animals.
 Below are examples of organizations with which we have formed alliances.

 Center for Animal Law Studies (CALS)